Joseph Kamau: Professional career

 Joseph Kamau had been a professional runner since the age of 19.
 He was born in a small village in Kenya's Rift Valley Province.
 His speed while running got faster over the years and he was named to the Kenyan World Championship team in the half marathon in 1992.
 He finished 30th in 1:02:30 and the team (which also featured Lameck Aguta, Joseph Keino, Cosmas Ndeti, and winner Benson Masya) finished first.

 His marathon personal record of 2:10:40 from New York prompted Boston news organizations and Runner's World to regard him as one of the fastest runners in the world.
-When he began winning U.S. road races, he was part of a cultural shift that saw top prizes going to foreign runners (often in Kenyan and Ethiopian).
-These sweeping wins prompted many race officials and running commentators in the early to mid-1990s to suggest ways to distribute prize money not just to the first-place finishers (who were often African), but also first-place American finishers.
+When he began winning U.S. road races, he was part of a cultural shift that saw top prizes going to foreign runners (often Kenyan and Ethiopian).
+These sweeping wins prompted many race officials and running commentators in the early to mid-1990s to suggest ways to distribute prize money not just to the first-place finishers (who were often African) but also to first-place American finishers.

-The peak of his marathon career was 1996-1997.
+The peak of his marathon career was 1996–1997.
 In April of '96, he made his 26.2-mile debut battling on the roads from Hopkinton, Massachusetts, to Boston with the top runners in the world.
 At the halfway mark, Kamau was leading the rest, clocking 1:02:01.
 But two miles later he was in fifth, and he finished in 30th (2:18:48) while Moses Tanui took the win in the 100th running of the race.

 In November, he toed the line in the New York City Marathon on a morning with 40-degree weather and gusting wind, dueling with Tanui, Cosmas Ndeti, Turbo Tumo, Andres Espinosa, and other elites from around the world.
-This time, Kamau didn't fade late, but led with Tumo and surprise contender Giacomo Leone, a police officer from small-town Italy.
-As Leone dropped a 4:44 mile at marker 25, Tumo got a step on Kamau, who kept the pressure on to earn $25,000 in a third-place finish, just 15 seconds ahead of fellow Kenyan John Kagwe.
-(Kagwe would go on to be the '97 and '98 New York City Marathon champion).
+This time, Kamau didn't fade late but led with Tumo and surprise contender Giacomo Leone, a police officer from small-town Italy.
+As Leone dropped a 4:44 mile at marker 25, Tumo got a step on Kamau, who kept the pressure on to earn $25,000 in a third-place finish, just 15 seconds ahead of fellow Kenyan John Kagwe (Kagwe would go on to be the '97 and '98 New York City Marathon champion).